 - 4-day Comprehensive Shaft Alignment Course (28 hours)

 We are thrilled to be part of this select group of training companies.” says Ana Maria Delgado, CRL, Marketing Manager for LUDECA.
 “Our company has always made it a priority to deliver quality hands-on training with alignment and balancing best practices to improve asset reliability.
 Our new SMRP Approved Provider status provides us with the opportunity to enhance our commitment to our customers and to the success of their reliability programs.”

-The Society for Maintenance & Reliability Professionals (SMRP) is an international, nonprofit society dedicated to promoting excellence in maintenance, reliability and physical asset management.
-Its 4,000 members specialize in achieving improved efficiency and profitability across many industries by applying best practices and proactively managing operations, equipment and people.
-SMRP provides ANSI-accredited professional certification to validate critical knowledge and skills of the top practitioners in the profession.
+The Society for Maintenance & Reliability Professionals (SMRP) is an international, nonprofit society dedicated to promoting excellence in maintenance, reliability, and physical asset management.
+Its 4,000 members specialize in achieving improved efficiency and profitability across many industries by applying best practices and proactively managing operations, equipment, and people.
+SMRP provides ANSI-accredited professional certification to validate the critical knowledge and skills of the top practitioners in the profession.
 For more information, visit www.smrp.org.

 by Ana Maria Delgado, CRL